robotology-playground/WBI-Toolbox/README.md

 `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19   matlab`

 ###### Using the Simulink Library
 Internally, the toolbox uses YARP's ResourceFinder (http://goo.gl/4zAS6r).
-When you first pull this repository you will download some default .ini files for each robot for which we have used the Toolbox (i.e. iCubGenova01, iCubGenova03, icubGazeboSim).
+When you compile the WBI-Toolbox, default .ini files will be generated for iCubGenova01, iCubGenova03 and icubGazeboSim.
 These .ini files can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit`.
-If you want to use this toolbox with a different robot, you can create a new .ini file in which you set the following parameters:
+These .ini files contain the following parameters that are later used by the underlying Whole Body Interface:

 - **robot**:     robot name (i.e. icubGazeboSim, iCubGenova01, etc).
 - **local**:     prefix of the YARP ports that the WBI will open.